RackHD/docs/docs/monorail/pollers.rst

 Alerts for sel poller data are more flexible and can be user-defined via string or regex matching.
 The data structure for an sdr result has five keys: 'date', 'time', 'sensor', 'event' and 'value'.
-Alert data can be specified via a JSON object that maps these keys to either exactly matched or regex matched values, e.g.
+Alert data can be specified via a JSON object that maps these keys to either exactly matched or regex matched values:

 .. code-block:: JSON